Xunius/Menotexport/README.md

 ## Caveats and further notes

+- **NOTE** that if your folders contain "/" in theirs names, it will trigger an error.
+Please remove "/" before using this tool.
 - The bulk PDF export works with **quite good** accuracy, most highlights and notes are reproduced as they should be. **NOTE** that users have reported mis-alignments in highlighted texts when the exported PDF is opened in *Qiqqa*, I'm not sure it's more due to *Qiqqa* or this tool.